AAFC-BICoE/back-lite/README.md

  defaultMysqlArgs | Default arguments for `mysqldump` defaultPsqlArgs  | Default arguments for `pg_dump`

+An example config file is provided for a quick start, it only requires changing `destRoot` and `serverListDir`

 Target Files
 ------------
 In the directory set as `serverListDir`, there need to be correctly formatted files.
-Each file is one *target*.
+Each file is a *target*.
 When the script is run, it iterates over the target files and generates a backup for each, using them as configuration.
 Each line of a target file is a `key = value` style assignment.
 The following